-Торіс Summary Americans with These three Federal laws provide equity for persons with Disabilities Act (ADA)/ disabilities.
-Collectively, these laws ensure equitable access, Section 504/Individuals free and appropriate education, reasonable with Disabilities Act accommodations, specialized instruction, related services, (IDEA) and due process, in accordance with the provisions of each law.
+Торіс Summary Americans with Disabilities Act (ADA)/ Section 504/Individuals with Disabilities Act (IDEA) These three Federal laws provide equity for persons with disabilities.
+Collectively, they ensure equitable access to free and appropriate education, reasonable accommodations, specialized instruction, related services, and due process in accordance with the provisions of each law.
 Bullying/Harassment Allegations and instances of bullying and/or harassment (including sexual harassment) shall be handled in accordance with SBBC Policy 5900.
-Classroom Instruction Florida Statute 1001.42(8)(c)3.
-Restricts classroom instruction on sexual orientation or gender identity in prekindergarten through grade 8.
-Rule 6A-10.081 Principles of Professional Conduct for the Education Profession in Florida further restricts classroom instruction on sexual orientation or gender identity through grade 12.
-The SETTLEMENT AGREEMENT of 3/11/2024 provides clarification for school personnel in the areas of "classroom instruction," "classroom references," "non-discrimination," "third-parties," "debate," "families," "bullying," "extracurricular activities," and "library books."
-Clubs and Organizations All students have the right to form and participate in clubs that comply with the SBBC policies governing Clubs and Organizations (SBBC Policy 5201 and Policy 6205).
-This includes but is not limited to those grounded in varied religious beliefs and those named for specific races/ethnicities/identities (i.e., Black Student Union, Latinos in Action, Muslim Student Association, Gay/Straight Alliance, etc.).
-Dress Code All students may dress in ways that are consistent with their ethnic heritage, culture, and/or gender expression, while still abiding by the District's dress code policy, during school, and
+Classroom Instruction Florida Statute 1001.42(8)(c)3 and Rule 6A-10.81 Principles of Professional Conduct for the Education Profession restrict classroom instruction on sexual orientation or gender identity from prekindergarten through grade 12.
+The SETTLEMENT AGREEMENT of 3/11/2024 provides clarification for school personnel in the areas of "classroom instruction," "classroom references," "non-discrimination," "third parties," "debate," "families," "bullying," "extracurricular activities," and "library books."
+The full SETTLEMENT AGREEMENT can be found in Appendix D. Clubs and Organizations All students have the right to form and participate in clubs that comply with the SBBC policies governing Clubs and Organizations (SBBC Policy 5201 and Policy 6205).
+This includes, but is not limited to, those grounded in varied religious beliefs and those named for specific races/ethnicities/identities (e.g., Black Student Union, Latinos in Action, Muslim Student Association, Gay/Straight Alliance, etc.).
+Dress Code All students may dress in ways that are consistent with their ethnic heritage, culture, and/or gender expression during school and while attending any school-sponsored events and functions, including proms and dances, while still abiding by the district's dress code policy.